 - This department is still responsible for assessing complaints, investigating conduct matters, proposing fixed penalties in respect of more minor conduct matters, and for referring 'serious conviction complaints' directly to the Tribunals Committee.

 - The important safeguard has been maintained whereby every complainant has the right to insist that their complaint still be reported to the Conduct Committee for review.

-The Investigation Committee has change its name to the Conduct Committee.
+The Investigation Committee has changed its name to the Conduct Committee.

 - This committee remains responsible for reviewing, on request from a complainant, decisions of the Conduct Department to close complaints it considers do not disclose a potential liability to disciplinary action, are time barred, or are repetitive or vexatious (see IDR 10).

 - This committee remains responsible for reviewing allegations referred to it by the Conduct Department and will continue to be able to deal with matters by consent order.